glurp/hma-gui/README.md

 Gtk application for manage client connexion to VPN server.
-Curently, connection gor HMA end IPVanish are supported.
+Curently, connection to HMA and IPVanish are supported.

 based on Ruby, Gtk3, Ruiby (ruby dsl for gtk)

 login/password are save in local file, uncryped.

-if call disconnect two times, second time will do a 'killall' of openvpn !

 Usage
 =====